House, galleries, café and shop:

 “This exhibition takes a bold curatorial approach to the often paradoxical question of curating ‘black survey shows’.
 Instead of focusing on blackness ahead of the works themselves, Untitled flips this order and focuses on the works first and foremost.
 Questions of blackness, race and identity are then shown to be entangled in the multitude of concerns – aesthetic, material and political – that viewers can encounter without the curatorial voice obscuring the works.”

-This exhibition is a new iteration of UNTITLED: art on the conditions of our time, originally produced by New Art Exchange, Nottingham in 2017, and curated by Paul Goodwin and Hansi Momodu-Gordon.
+This exhibition is a new iteration of UNTITLED: Art on the conditions of our time, originally produced by New Art Exchange, Nottingham in 2017, and curated by Paul Goodwin and Loren Hansi Gordon.
 At Kettle’s Yard it is curated by Paul Goodwin with Guy Haywood.
 The exhibition is financially supported by Arts Council, England.

 FREE, booking recommended

 15 September: Online In Conversation: Harold Offeh and Karen Alexander